paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 <div>I'm purple!</div>
 ```

-**Styles are scoped**, meaning that they won't leak into other documents (you can still override styles using the class reference syntax), so you're welcome to define style selectors however you want.
-No special naming conventions needed.
+The big difference between Paperclip and regular HTML & CSS is that CSS in Paperclip is scoped.
+This means that styles won't leak into other documents.

+You _can_ define global CSS, but you need to be explicit about that using the [`:global()`](#global) selector.
+You can also override styles into other documents using [selector reference syntax](#class-reference).
+You can also use styles defined within another document by using the [@export](#@export) or [inject-styles](#inject-styles).

 ## Styling

-Styles in Paperclip have a bit more behavior than regular CSS.

 ### Nested rules